AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 legend.align("top");
 ```

-The sample below shows how these methods affect the legend with a vertical [layout](#layout):
+The sample below shows how these methods affect a legend with a vertical [layout](#layout):

 {sample}CS\_Legend\_Basic\_06{sample}